Skip to the Main Content

 One of the great advantages of Hilbert’s strategy of formalizing mathematics is that it lets us separate the question “what are the rules of the game?” from the question “what do we think the game means?”
 Both questions are important, but the first one is much easier, so it’s nice to be able to treat it separately.

 When trying to formalize mathematics, people often use first-order logic as an infrastructure for setting up more complicated theories like set theory, category theory and so on.
-First-order logic is a formalism that includes the usual logical connectives (‘and’, ‘or’, ‘not’, and ‘implies’ are already more than enough), variables which can be quantified over (using and ), and predicates which cannot be quantified over.
+First-order logic is a formalism that includes the usual logical connectives (‘and’, ‘or’, ‘not’, and ‘implies’ are already more than enough), variables which can be quantified over (using \forall and \exists), and predicates which cannot be quantified over.
 Typically we include equality as one of the predicates.
 Finally, there are a few ‘deduction rules’ that say how we can prove things.

 First-order logic lets us write down various axioms of set theory.
 But, we can also go ahead and use first-order logic to write down axioms for category theory or topos theory, skipping the set theory!